Buccaneers–Panthers rivalry: 2010s

-In 2011, Carolina, behind rookie QB Cam Newton, swept the series in dominating fashion.
+In 2011, Carolina, behind rookie quarterback Cam Newton, swept the series in dominating fashion.
 In the first meeting, Tampa Bay wore their orange throwback uniforms, but were without Josh Freeman due to injury.
 The Panthers rolled 38–19, with Newton setting a single-season NFL record for rushing touchdowns by a quarterback.
 Three weeks later, Newton set the NFL rookie passing yards record, also against Tampa Bay, routing the Buccaneers 48–16.

 In 2012, Tampa Bay rebounded to sweep the season series.
 The two teams met in Week 1, with the Buccaneers prevailing 16–10.
 Tampa Bay held the Panthers and Cam Newton to only 10 yards rushing.
 In Week 11, the two teams met again in another close game.
 The Panthers led 21–10 with just over four minutes left in regulation.
 A field goal by Tampa Bay trimmed the lead to 21–13.
 The Buccaneers got the ball back with 1:02 left in the fourth quarter.
 Josh Freeman drove the Buccaneers 80 yards for a touchdown with 20 seconds to go.
 The two-point conversion tied the game at 21, sending it to overtime.
 Tampa Bay won the coin toss, and proceeded to score an 80-yard touchdown drive on the first possession, winning 27–21.

 The Panthers swept the Buccaneers in 2013, 2014, and 2015.
 In 2015, Carolina won both meetings en route to their appearance in Super Bowl 50.
 In week 17, Carolina's 38–10 victory gave them a franchise-best 15–1 regular season record.
 A few days after the game, Buccaneers head coach Lovie Smith was dismissed.